-For much more on the mechanics behind launching a podcast alongside your blog, check out this episode on my show with Michael Sacca of Rocketship.fm, whose grown his show into a $10,000/mo source of side income while he still holds onto his day job in sales and marketing.
+For many more on the mechanics behind launching a podcast alongside your blog (including choosing the right podcast hosting), check out this episode on my show with Michael Sacca of Rocketship.fm, whose grown his podcast into a $10,000/mo source of side income while he still holds onto his day job in sales and marketing.
 It’s a true masterclass in starting a podcast that you don’t want to miss.

 7. Physical Products (eCommerce) and Software Tools

-Similar in concept to launching an online course to your blog audience, another great way to monetize your audience is by selling a physical product or software tool to the people in your community—especially if you’ll be starting an eCommerce store to sell products that are related to what your readers need.
+Similar in concept to launching an online course to your blog audience, another great way to monetize your audience is by selling a physical product or software tool to the people in your community—especially if you’ll be starting an eCommerce store (with the right eCommerce website builders) to sell products that are related to what your readers need.

 At the end of the day, this one all comes back down to solving the problems your blog readers have.